 - Get your cash as soon as the next business day

 - Affordable payments and personal service

-For some, getting a personal loan for legal fees may be their only option.
-Fortunately, there are a variety of online lenders that provide legal loans.
-Many of those lenders allow potential borrowers to check out the loan logistics (rates, terms, and limits) without a hard credit check, meaning you can shop around without damaging your credit score.
+There are a variety of online lenders that provide loans for lawyer fees.
+Many of those lenders allow potential borrowers to see the loan information (rates, terms, and limits) without a hard credit check, meaning you can shop around without damaging your credit score.

 Though few lenders specifically call out “legal fees” as a reason for a loan, many lenders will allow qualifying borrowers to use the loan funds in any way they choose.

-That’s not to say a low credit score will disqualify you from all personal loan options.
+There are, however, fair credit loans and bad credit loans available for people with less-than-stellar credit.
 Many lenders, like Avant, Upstart, and LendingClub, extend personal loans to those with credit scores as low as 580.
-However, you will likely be required to pay a higher APR for those loans, which can increase your original court costs considerably over the term of your loan.
+You will, however, likely be required to pay a higher APR for those loans.

 Another important factor to consider is how much the lender will allow you to borrow.
 This can also vary, though many lenders will approve loans as high as $35,000 to $50,000.
 Some lenders even grant loans for $100,000, depending on your credit score and income.

 If you have existing or approaching legal fees and need a way to pay them, a personal loan might be a reasonable option for payment.
 As you review your sources of financing, be sure to get a firm idea on how much you may need, and shop around to review the best personal loan lenders and rates.

 If you plan on taking out a personal loan for legal fees, it’s important to identify the types of fees you may incur and get a general idea of how much money you’ll need to borrow.

 Though lawyer fees vary, here are a few fees you will likely need to account for: